 - Can you describe the process of how the Bible was passed down to us?
 Old Testament?
 New Testament?

-- How would you answer someone who says that the “Bible has changed many times.
+- How would you answer someone who says that the “Bible has changed many times?
 We cannot trust the current version.”

-- Why did God replace the Old Bible with the New Bible (a question I sometimes get when people misunderstand what Old and New Testaments are).
+- Why did God replace the Old Bible with the New Bible (a question I sometimes get when people misunderstand what the Old and New Testaments are).

 - Verse 19 – Here we see again Jesus’ affirmation of the truth of God’s Word.
 He gives a powerful warning to those who would disregard the commands in the Bible.
 Every command and teaching in the Bible should be respected and obeyed.
 Knowing that the Bible is truth should motivate us to have the same attitude toward it that Ezra did in Ezra 7:10, “For Ezra devoted himself to the study and observance of the Law of the LORD, and to teaching its decrees and laws in Israel.”
 Are you devoting yourself to studying it?
 How can you devote yourself to studying it more?
 Are you devoting yourself to obeying it?
 How could you devote yourself to obeying it more?
 Are you devoting yourself to teaching it?
 How could you devote yourself to teaching it more?